Im-Hassan-wd/Enyata-buildup-resourcedis/README.md

-# christmas-countdown
+# -countdown

-A javascript countdown app to 12am on Christmas day.
+A javascript countdown app to 12am on specific events.

-I don't why I use christmas but you can use anything you want
+I don't why I use Enyata but you can use anything you want

 https://weirdcountdown.netlify.app